unreal4u/blog/README.md

 - Have your gems up-to-date: <code># gem update</code>
 - Install Jekyll: <code>$ gem install jekyll</code>
+- There may be some additional components needed.
+I'll be adding them in the future
 - run <code>./_jekyll-serve</code> in root directory of project
 - Visit [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and profit!